-- I prefer organic because there’s more meat and less fat overall so a 4.5 lb. chicken will feed the 5 of us with very little fat to discard
+- I prefer organic because there’s more meat and less fat overall.
+A 4.5 lb. chicken will feed the 5 of us with very little fat to discard

 - 12 oz. can of beer (larger will not work, it will be too tall)

 - I choose whichever brand is on sale since I only use beer for this recipe and my favorite beer bread.

 - Seasonings you would normally use when you bake a whole chicken

 - We used olive oil, minced garlic, seasoned salt and garlic salt

 Other easy Instant Pot chicken recipes and a side item that pair well with our pressure cooker beer can chicken:

 Try our smoked beer can chicken too if you like!